Carlisle Best: Early years

 Best first came to attention when he scored more than 800 runs in the Barbados leagues in 1976, while still a schoolboy.
-This secured selection for the West Indies youth championship, in which he scored a century for Barbados against Guyana.
+This secured his selection for the West Indies youth championship, in which he scored a century for Barbados against Guyana.
 In turn, he was then picked for a West Indies youth team tour of England in 1978.

 Test debut

 Following strong performances for the full Barbados team, Best was called into the West Indies team and made his Test cricket debut at Kingston, Jamaica, in 1986 against England.
 After ducking and being hit by the first two balls he received, both bouncers from Ian Botham, Best hooked his third ball for six runs; it was his first scoring shot.
-It was only the second time in the history of Test cricket that someone's first scoring shot in Test cricket was a six.
+It was only the second time in the history of Test cricket that a batsman's first scoring shot in Test cricket was a six.
 Best is still the only West Indian to achieve this feat.
-He went on to score 35.
+He went on to score 35 in his first Test innings.

 Following a series of low scores, Best was dropped after just three Tests.
-He felt aggrieved: "I was the most disappointed and hurt man in the world, he said.
-We were 3–0 up, no pressure was on us and I was unceremoniously discarded.
+He felt aggrieved: "I was the most disappointed and hurt man in the world," he said.
+"We were 3–0 up, no pressure was on us and I was unceremoniously discarded.
 I never had a chance to develop."